 For a more simple DIY gluten-free flour blend, check out my post on gluten-free flour blends.

-If you prefer a store bought blend, King Arthur Flour All Purpose Gluten-Free flour works well in this and many other recipes.
+If you prefer a store bought blend, King Arthur Flour All Purpose Gluten-Free flour and King Arthur Measure for Measure Flour both work well in this and many other recipes.
 Omit the xanthan gum called for in the recipe if your flour blend contains it or other binders like guar gum and inulin.

 Zucchini, Carrot and Apple – This recipe will be easiest if you have a food processor with a shredder attachment.
 It makes quick work of shredding all three.
 If not, get out your box grater and work those arm muscles!
 You’ll need 1 medium-sized, tart/sweet, firm apple like pink lady or gala, 1 small or 1/3-1/2 large zucchini and 1 small carrot.